mitroe/AtlasCompleteness/README.md

 ![Chao2 saturation curve](chao2_saturation.svg)

 However, males and females are known to exhibit differences in immune system composition and function.
 Separating the immune atlas into subsets based on donor sex alters the saturation dynamics.
-The female donor subset appears less saturated than the male donor subset, suggesting that additional female samples may uncover previously unobserved cell populations:
+The female donor subset appears less saturated than the male donor subset, and Chao2-based estimate is higher than observed species richness.
+This Suggests that additional female samples may uncover previously unobserved cell populations:

 ![Chao2 saturation curve_sex_comparison](chao2_sex_comparison.svg)